≡ Menu

 Universal Life Premiums

-Precise premium requirements are determined based upon a variety of factors, including the insured’s age and heath status, the amount of coverage, and any supplemental riders selected by the policyholder.
+Like any other life insurance, UL policies require regular premium payments in exchange for the contractual benefits provided by a policy.
+Precise premium requirements are determined based on various factors, including the insured’s age and health status, the amount of coverage, and any supplemental riders selected by the policyholder.

-Instead of defining a fixed premium amount that must be paid each month, quarter, or year (as with most whole life and term policies), UL policies set minimum and maximum premiums.
+Instead of defining a fixed premium amount that must be paid each month, quarter, or year (as with most whole-life and term policies), UL policies set minimum and maximum premiums.

 COI